denis-beurive/git/README.md

     git fetch upstream
     git pull upstream master

+> You can also override your local branch: `git reset --hard upstream/master` (see [here](https://stackoverflow.com/questions/15432052/what-is-the-meaning-of-git-reset-hard-origin-master/15432250))

 Now, you can push the downloaded modifications to your distant forked repository:

     git push origin master